Tip of the Month

 |Fixture/Appliance||Range of savings (gallons/day)||How to save||EBMUD can help|

-Install water displacement bag
+Install water displacement bag in the tank

 Install quick-closing flapper valve